Dulce et Decorum est: Summary

 The text presents a vignette from the front lines of World War I: A group of British soldiers on the march are attacked with chlorine gas.
 Poison-gas artillery shells explode, and one soldier takes too long to put on his gas mask.
 The speaker of the poem describes the gruesome effects of the gas on the man, and concludes that anyone who sees the reality of war at first hand would not repeat mendacious platitudes such as dulce et decorum est pro patria mori: "How sweet and honourable it is to die for one's country".
 Owen himself was a soldier who served on the front line during World War I, and his poem is a statement about a type of war atrocity that the poet had personally experienced.

 Dedication

-Throughout the poem, and particularly strong in the last stanza, there is a running commentary, a letter to Jessie Pope, a civilian propagandist of World War I, who discouraged—"with such low zest"—young men to not join the battle, through her poetry, e.g. "Who's not for the game?"
+Throughout the poem, and particularly strong in the last stanza, there is a running commentary, a letter to Jessie Pope, a civilian propagandist of World War I, who encouraged—"with such high zest"—young men to join the battle, through her poetry, e.g. "Who's for the game?"

 The first draft of the poem, indeed, was dedicated to Pope.
 A later revision amended this to "a certain Poetess", though this did not make it into the final publication, either, as Owen apparently decided to address his poem to the larger audience of war supporters in general such as the women who handed out white feathers during the conflict to men whom they regarded as cowards for not being at the front.
 In the last stanza, however, the original intention can still be seen in Owen's address.